 The actual cake, the spaghetti and meatballs, was made using the Sauerkraut Cake recipe

-The original idea came from someone's two-person 'cake', made using two hamburger patties as the cake layers, frosted the same as below.
+The original idea came from someone's two-person 'cake', made using two giant hamburger patties-- each about a half pound-- as the cake layers, frosted the same as below.

 To make this one, started with about 1 to 1 1/2 lbs of burger and make it into meatloaf